 To reload you usually need to unlock the receiver, slide the barrel forward, manually insert a new round, slide the barrel back and lock the whole thing again.
 A trained operator can do that relatively quickly.

 This doesn’t change the stats by much, but enough to be noticeable :

 The Steyr HS .50 is a good-looking example in this category, and what it does is pretty clear from looking at it.
-The Hungarian Gepard M1 is an example of an older anti-material rifle, derived from old anti-tank rifles.
+The muzzle brake in particular looks like it belongs to a tank’s main gun.